The pathless path

 Expertise

-I’ve guided adults with various mental health issues such as anxiety, depression, trauma, phobias, ADHD, OCD, perinatal/ postpartum depression, grief and loss and life transitions.
+I’ve guided adults with various mental health issues such as anxiety, depression, trauma, phobias, ADHD (and other neurodiversity issues), maternal mental health, grief and loss etc.

 Qualifications